File Locking (FREE)

-This process allows you to lock one file at a time through the GitLab UI and requires access to GitLab Premium, GitLab.com Silver, or higher tiers.
+This process allows you to lock one file at a time through the GitLab UI and requires access to GitLab Premium or higher tiers.

-Changes to locked files on the default branch will be blocked, including merge requests that modify locked files.
+Changes to locked files on the default branch are blocked, including merge requests that modify locked files.
 Unlock the file to allow changes.

 Lock a file or a directory

 - Open the file or directory in GitLab.

 - On the top right, above the file, select Lock.

 - On the confirmation dialog box, select OK.

 If you do not have permission to lock the file, the button is not enabled.